Bzzzzz! Bzzzzz! Bzzzzz!

 When she finished, Cat wiped her mouth and sat back in the dingy booth to peruse the file.
 The victim was named Kane Walker, and Cat sipped her milkshake as she read the scare file.
 For some reason, the name “Kane Walker” gave Cat a severe dose of Deja Vu, but she couldn’t find the source of her familiarity.

 Puzzled, Cat walked back to the hotel and thanked Jeremy for his suggestion before retiring to her room.
-Once inside, she spread the file across the battered desk and began making a list of the inconsistencies into her phone recorder.
+Once inside, she spread the file across the battered desk and began making a list of the inconsistencies on her phone recorder.

 “Kane Walker, aged 33, was reported missing on September 26th, 2018.
 However, this report is incomplete as it lacks any descriptive details about Mr. Walker or his friends and family.
 All I have is a blurry photo, a receipt from his room at the Smoky Pines, which is booked from September 1st until October 29th, and that his grandmother reported him missing after ‘not hearing from him in two weeks.’
 There is a number listed for the grandmother, so I’ll attempt to call her in the morning.
 However, my gut is telling me that something’s off about this case.”